November 16, 2025

 Trump defends interviewer who platformed Holocaust denier, refusing to condemn white nationalist despite pressure

-The interview caused a schism within the Republican Party and the Heritage Foundation, a major conservative think tank.
-Heritage President Kevin Roberts initially defended Carlson's interview, saying he was 'unnerved' by pushback against it.
-But after Heritage staffers expressed outrage, Roberts denounced Fuentes's views in a subsequent memo.
-Several Heritage staffers resigned over Roberts's initial defense of the interview.
+The interview split the Heritage Foundation, a major conservative think tank.
+President Kevin Roberts initially defended Carlson's interview, saying he was "unnerved" by pushback.
+But after staffers expressed outrage, Roberts reversed course and denounced Fuentes's views in a memo.
+Five Heritage board members resigned over Roberts's initial defense.
 Conservative commentators Laura Loomer and Megyn Kelly also criticized Carlson for platforming Fuentes.

 Trump has a documented history with Fuentes.
-In Nov.
-2022, Trump hosted Fuentes and Kanye West for dinner at Mar-a-Lago, though Trump later said he didn't know who Fuentes was.
+On Nov.
+22, 2022, Trump hosted Fuentes and Kanye West for dinner at Mar-a-Lago.
+Trump later said he didn't know who Fuentes was.
 Fuentes has attended multiple Trump rallies and events.
-After the 2020 election, Fuentes organized 'Stop the Steal' rallies.
-He was subpoenaed by the Jan.
-6 committee but refused to cooperate.
-Fuentes was outside the Capitol on Jan.
-6, 2021, but wasn't charged with any crimes.
+After the 2020 election, Fuentes organized "Stop the Steal" rallies.
+The Jan.
+6 committee subpoenaed him, but he refused to cooperate.
+He was outside the Capitol on Jan.
+6, 2021, but wasn't charged.

-Fuentes thanked Trump for the defense, posting 'Thank you Mr. President!' with video of Trump's interaction with reporters.
-This marks at least the second time Trump has declined to condemn Fuentes.
+Fuentes thanked Trump for the defense, posting "Thank you Mr. President!" with video of Trump's interaction with reporters.
+This is at least the second time Trump hasn't condemned Fuentes.
 After the 2022 Mar-a-Lago dinner, Trump said he didn't know Fuentes but didn't denounce his views.
-Trump's 2025 defense goes further by explicitly saying Carlson should be able to interview whoever he wants and 'people have to decide.'
+Trump's 2025 defense goes further—explicitly saying Carlson should be able to interview whoever he wants and "people have to decide."